 Upon application you must supply certified copies of proof of identity, academic records, proof of residency (where appropriate).

-Upon enrolment, once you have received an Offer of Place, you must complete the Enrolment Pack Declaration including health and tetanus status, and declaration of criminal convictions history.
+Upon enrolment (once you have received an Offer of Place), you must complete the Enrolment Pack Declaration including health and tetanus status, and apply for a declaration of criminal convictions history.
 This can be obtained free from http://www.justice.govt.nz/assets/Documents/Forms/request-by-individual.pdf.

 All applicants are advised within ten working days of receipt of their application whether they have been accepted.
 All enrolments will be contingent on Criminal Convictions History.